Connecting multiple IP Cameras together v1

 In some scenarios, it can be useful to have several cameras connected to a POE switch but to keep that switch directly connected to your NVR rather than the local network.

-If you are able to connect each camera to its own POE port on your NVR, then this is generally advisable, as using a Plug & Play setup is much simpler and avoids the need for extra hardware or power supplies.
+If you are able to connect each camera to its own POE port on your NVR, then this is generally advisable, as using a Plug & Play is much simpler and avoids the need for extra hardware or power supplies.

 However, if your NVR is closer to your POE switch than it is an available access point to your LAN, then it can make connecting the cameras simpler whilst avoiding the need to have an ethernet cable running from each camera back to the NVR.